OctopusDeploy/blog/blog/2025-05/tpf/index.md

 ### Impact of new features blocking deployments to production

 Octopus users reading through the list of issues coordinating multiple work streams might be asking, why didn't you use channels?
 That'd stop you from needing a "merge freeze" on the main branch.
 Octopus Deploy's [channel](https://octopus.com/docs/releases/channels) functionality allows users can create different lifecycles (or pipelines) for their application.
-A common configuration I see is a "hotfix" channel and a "main" channel.
+A common configuration being a "hotfix" channel and a "main" channel.
 Hotfix deploys to staging -> production, while the main channel deploys to dev -> QA -> staging -> production.

 The idea behind a hotfix and main channel is it provides a path to production while a new feature is being tested in the QA environment.
+With the false belief that it'll be "faster" to get a fix pushed through.
 But that configuration raises many questions.

 - What branch deploys to the hotfix channel?
 - How do we know what code is running in production to create the hotfix branch from?